ParallelMaths/parallel/pages/7-04-sundogs-random-dots.md

 *	Join up the four new points to make a new second quadrilateral.

 ::: problem id=1_1 marks=2
 __1.1__ What shape is this second quadrilateral?
-Make sure you spell it correctly.
+We are looking for a single word answer, and make sure you spell it correctly.

 <input type="text" solution="Parallelogram"/>